MartinChristiaan/video-trimmer-vibe/design.md

-Create a fast and user friendly app for trimming videos placed in a preconfigured raw directory.
+create a html,js and css prototype for trimming videos.
 A (320x240) preview image extracted at every 10 seconds will be available to guide the trimming and video selection.

 When the user opens the site, he is greeted with the video selection view.
 This will be a flexbox containing rows, where each row is intended to show a preview of one of the videos in the folder.
 It shows up to 4 preview images taken at evenly spaced temporal positions from the video.